shubhamkumar27/Django-Visitor-Management-System/README.md

     + time_in = `TimeField`
     + time_out = `TimeField`

-These two models are connected using the meeting ID which is stored in both of them, during meeting the status of host is set as busy and after the meeting is over, the meeting Id filled inside current_meeting_id is deleted and host's status is set to free.
+These two models are connected using the meeting ID which is stored in both of them, during meeting the status of Host is set as BUSY and after the meeting is over, Host clicks the Checkout button given inside the Email.
+As the Checkout button is clicked, the meeting Id filled inside 'current_meeting_id' is deleted and Host's status is set to FREE.
 Also the checkout time is autofilled inside meeting details.

 ## Features
 - Simple and easy to use GUI.